tmfg/digitraffic/_posts/2021-05-11-lam-outage-en.md

   - APIs
 ---

-There is a service break in LAM, weather cam and road weather data updating on 11th of May at 8 AM - 4 PM.
+There is a service break in TMS, weather cam and road weather data updating on 11th of May at 8 AM - 4 PM.

 We apologize for any inconvenience.